MicrosoftDocs/azure-stack-docs/azure-stack/hci/hybrid-capabilities-with-azure-services.md

 Azure Stack HCI delivers hybrid value through the following Azure Arc technologies:

-- [Azure Arc-enabled servers](/azure/azure-arc/servers/overview).
-Starting with Azure Stack HCI, version 21H2, registering your cluster also Arc-enables every cluster node by default.
+- [**Azure Arc-enabled servers.**](/azure/azure-arc/servers/overview) Starting with Azure Stack HCI, version 21H2, registering your cluster also Arc-enables every cluster node by default.
 To learn more about enabling Azure Arc integration, see [Enabling Azure Arc integration](deploy/register-with-azure.md#enabling-azure-arc-integration).

     To monitor your Azure Arc-enabled clusters, you can enable Logs and Monitoring capabilities.
 To learn more about enabling Logs and Monitoring capabilities, see [Configure Azure portal to monitor Azure Stack HCI clusters](manage/monitor-azure-portal.md).

     You can also get insights on health, performance, and usage of your registered Azure Stack HCI, version 21H2 cluster via Azure Stack HCI Insights.
 To learn more about Azure Stack HCI Insights, see [Monitor multiple clusters with Azure Stack HCI Insights](manage/azure-stack-hci-insights.md).

-- [Azure Arc resource bridge](/azure/azure-arc/resource-bridge/overview).
-Deploying Azure Arc resource bridge enables Azure Arc-enabled VMs on Azure Stack HCI, including self-service VM creation and management.
+- [**Azure Arc resource bridge.**](/azure/azure-arc/resource-bridge/overview) Deploying Azure Arc resource bridge enables Azure Arc-enabled VMs on Azure Stack HCI, including self-service VM creation and management.
 To learn more about VM provisioning through Azure portal on Azure Stack HCI, see [VM provisioning through Azure portal on Azure Stack HCI](manage/azure-arc-enabled-virtual-machines.md).

-- [Azure Arc-enabled Kubernetes](/azure/azure-arc/kubernetes/overview).
-If you run Azure Kubernetes Service on your Azure Stack HCI cluster, you can project it to Azure via Azure Arc-enabled Kubernetes.
+- [**Azure Arc-enabled Kubernetes.**](/azure/azure-arc/kubernetes/overview) If you run [Azure Kubernetes Service on Azure Stack HCI](../aks-hci/overview.md) , you can project it to Azure via Azure Arc-enabled Kubernetes.
 To learn more about connecting an Azure Kubernetes Service on Azure Stack HCI cluster, see [Connect an Azure Kubernetes Service on Azure Stack HCI cluster to Azure Arc-enabled Kubernetes](../aks-hci/connect-to-arc.md).

 ## Other Azure hybrid services